defeatcovid19/defeatcovid19-net-pytorch/README.md

 ```

 ## Results (initial)
+The first part of the training (on the "Pneumonia" dataset) uses a simple 80/20 train/valid split.
+It achieves a ROC AUC score close to 1 for the selected fold.

-A 5-fold cross validation applied to the last dataset results in a ~0.8 ROC AUC score.
+The second part of the training (on the "COVID" dataset) uses a more robust 5-fold cross validation and it results in a ~0.8 ROC AUC score.

 ## Citations